savedra1/clipse/README.md

 Absolute paths starting with `/`, paths relative to the user home dir using `~`, or any environment variables like `$HOME` and `$XDG_CONFIG_HOME` are also valid paths that can be used in this file instead.

+Currently these are the supported options for `imageDisplay.type`:
+ - `basic`
+ - `kitty`
+ - `sixel`

-There are three ways to display images: basic, kitty, sixel.
-The scaleX and scaleY are the scaling factors for the images.
+ The `scaleX` and `scaleY` options are the scaling factors for the images.
 Depending on the situation, you need to find suitable numbers to ensure the images are displayed correctly and completely.
-You can make adjustments based on this: [https://github.com/savedra1/clipse/pull/138#issue-2530565414](https://github.com/savedra1/clipse/pull/138#issue-2530565414).
+You can make adjustments based on [this implementation](https://github.com/savedra1/clipse/pull/138#issue-2530565414).

 ## All commands 💻